 Important Dates for the Aneslay family

 This web page shows only a small excerpt of our Aneslay research.
-Another 167 words (12 lines of text) covering the years 1616, 1585, 1660, 1614, 1686, 1673, 1682, 1655, 1701, 1681, 1701, 1689, 1727, 1620, 1696, 1645, 1690, 1674, 1701, 1676, 1710, 1677, 1737, 1710, 1716, 1606, 1693, 1761, 1744, 1816, 1770, 1844, 1793, 1816, 1808 and 1810 are included under the topic Early Aneslay History in all our PDF Extended History products and printed products wherever possible.
+Another 167 words (12 lines of text) covering the years 1616, 1585, 1660, 1614, 1686, 1673, 1682, 1655, 1701, 1681, 1701, 1689, 1727, 1620, 1696, 1645, 1690, 1674, 1701, 1676, 1710, 1677, 1737, 1710, 1716, 1606, 1585, 1660, 1606, 1693, 1761, 1744, 1816, 1770, 1844, 1793, 1816, 1808 and 1810 are included under the topic Early Aneslay History in all our PDF Extended History products and printed products wherever possible.

 Aneslay Spelling Variations

 One relatively recent invention that did much to standardize English spelling was the printing press.
 However, before its invention even the most literate people recorded their names according to sound rather than spelling.
 The spelling variations under which the name Aneslay has appeared include Annesley, Annesly, Annisley, Annisly, Annersley, Annersly, Anesly and many more.

 Early Notables of the Aneslay family (pre 1700)

 Another 64 words (5 lines of text) are included under the topic Early Aneslay Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Aneslay family to Ireland

 Some of the Aneslay family moved to Ireland, but this topic is not covered in this excerpt.

 Another 240 words (17 lines of text) about their life in Ireland is included in all our PDF Extended History products and printed products wherever possible.

-Migration of the Aneslay family to the New World and Oceana
+Migration of the Aneslay family

-at great expense in ships that were overcrowded and full of disease.
+At this time, the shores of the New World beckoned many English families that felt that the social climate in England was oppressive and lacked opportunity for change.
+Thousands left England at great expense in ships that were overcrowded and full of disease.
 A great portion of these settlers never survived the journey and even a greater number arrived sick, starving, and without a penny.
 The survivors, however, were often greeted with greater opportunity than they could have experienced back home.
 These English settlers made significant contributions to those colonies that would eventually become the United States and Canada.
 An examination of early immigration records and passenger ship lists revealed that people bearing the name Aneslay arrived in North America very early: William Annesley who settled in Barbados in 1669; Robert Annesley who arrived in Pennsylvania in 1806; John Anesley who arrived in North Carolina in 1701.